liqd/a4-opin/docs/glossary.md

 ---
 **Moderator**:
 Moderators are defined for each project, this means one user can be moderator of several projects at the same time.
-Moderators of a project can update the project settings and - if the project is private - invite and add participants to the project.
+Moderators of a project update the project settings and - if the project is private - invite and add participants to the project.
 They also receive a message, if a comment within this project was reported and can decide if the comment needs to be deleted.
-Depending on the modules and phases within in the project, thy have additional rights, e.g. create the document for a commenting text module.
+Depending on the modules and phases within in the project, they have additional rights, e.g. create the document for a commenting text module.

 ---
 **Module**:
-A sub unit of a process that contains user generated elements of a specific kind.
+A sub unit of a project that contains user generated elements of a specific kind.
 For example all ideas of an project might be in one module, while all texts might be in an other one.
-A project might also contain two modules with both containg ideas.
+A project might also contain two modules with both containing ideas.
 A module always belongs to a phase.

 ---
 **Organisation**: